Package insert / product label

 Medically reviewed by Drugs.com.
 Last updated on Feb 1, 2023.

-To reduce the development of drug-resistant bacteria and maintain the effectiveness of Metronidazole Tablets USP and other antibacterial drugs, Metronidazole Tablets USP should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of Metronidazole tablets and other antibacterial drugs, Metronidazole tablets should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.

-Metronidazole Tablets 250 mg or 500 mg is an oral formulation of the synthetic nitroimidazole antimicrobial, 2-methyl-5-nitro-1H-imidazole-1-ethanol, which has the following structural formula:
+Metronidazole tablets, 500 mg is an oral formulation of the synthetic nitroimidazole antimicrobial, 2-methyl-5-nitro-1H-imidazole-1-ethanol, which has the following structural formula: